ploigos-automated-governance/1-demo/README.md

 1 .
 Ensure you have an OpenShift 4.x cluster running and accessible to you.

+- **IMPORTANT** - This cluster must be using and generating certificates form a trusted CA.  If it does not, you will not get full functionality of the demo.
+It will break in spots where tools will not accept untrusted certs.

 2 .
 Log into your cluster `oc` cli.
 You'll need a terminal and web browser to complete this task.

   - Access the OpenShift web console.